YeLiBCM/gamma_signal_representation_SVM/README.md

 __If you want to know more__: <br>
 You may only need a few lines of code to implement the machine learning modeling for your research project!
 (See how less code is in my "main_SVM.ipynb") However, you can do lots of exploration and analysis to find out which model or what parameters to use.

-If you are interested in how I decide what model to use, check the notebook "find_model.ipynb".
+If you are interested in how I decide which model to use, check the notebook "find_model.ipynb".

 __Contact__: <br>
 Contact me (liye1992@gmail.com) if you have any question!